isomerpages/mci-m3-old/stories/shahirah-shajahan.md

 ---
-layout: leftnav-page-content
-title: Shahirah Shajahan, 26, Captain, Carousel at Royal Plaza on Scotts
+title: 'Shahirah Shajahan, 26, Captain, Carousel at Royal Plaza on Scotts'
 permalink: /inspirasisg/stories/shahirah-shajahan/
-breadcrumb: Shahirah Shajahan
+breadcrumb: 'Shahirah Shajahan'
-collection_name: inspirasisg

 ---

 ### **A true leader who is constantly in pursuit of excellence**